xybor-x/enum/README.md

 ```

 ## ⭐ Int enum

-`IntEnum` offers many built-in methods for cleaner and more maintainable code.
+`IntEnum` offers a set of built-in methods to simplify working with enums.

 **Pros 💪**
 - Supports constant values.